evaCastro/ndn-signed-data/src/consumer-signed-data1/README.md

         ./build/bin/consumer-signed-data1/consumer-signed-data1 ./config/validation1.conf

-    Note: The signed data will be also validated if `./config/trust.cert` would contain a non self-signed certificate of `/ndn/keys/alice` identity, since I will trust in the certificate of this file.
+    Note: The signed data would also be validated in the case `./config/trust.cert` contained a non self-signed certificate of `/ndn/keys/alice` identity, since the application trusts the certificate of this file, whatever its signature.